-The Music Program plays a vital role in the life of the University and the community.
-The training environment it provides continues to produce musicians of distinction for careers in a variety of professional fields including performance and music education.
+Mis The e training environment it provides continues to produce musicians of distinction for careers in a variety of professional fields including performance and music education.

 The faculty is comprised of dedicated professional musicians who are active in both performance and teaching.